 Ingredients You’ll Need

-- 3 carrots, peeled and cut into 2” pieces: Adds sweetness and a vibrant splash of color to brighten the dish.
+• 3 carrots, peeled and cut into 2-inch pieces: Add natural sweetness and a vibrant splash of orange to your plate.

-- 2 garlic cloves, minced: Infuses the vegetables and meat with warm, aromatic depth.
+• 2 garlic cloves, minced: Infuses the dish with aromatic depth and warmth throughout.

-- 2 tsp dried thyme: Imparts an herby, slightly minty flavor that complements both vegetables and sausages.
+• 2 tsp dried thyme: Brings an earthy, herbaceous touch that complements both the vegetables and sausages.

-- 1 tsp dried oregano: Adds a touch of Mediterranean earthiness.
+• 1 tsp dried oregano: Adds a hint of Mediterranean flavor and rounds out the seasoning.

-- 2 1/2 tbsp plain flour: Thickens the gravy for that perfect, velvety consistency.
+• 2 1/2 tbsp plain/all-purpose flour: Thickens the gravy to a lovely consistency that clings to every bite.

 How to Make Oven Baked Sausages with Potatoes, Vegetables, and Gravy Recipe